Set device protection settings for Windows 10 PCs

 Under Policy type, choose Windows 10 Device Configuration.

 Expand Secure Windows 10 Devices > configure the settings how you would like.
-See Available settings for more information.
+For more information, see Available settings.

-You can alway use the Reset default settings link to return to the default setting.
+You can always use the Reset default settings link to return to the default setting.